GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/motion_repr_learning/README.md

 # Motion Representation Learning

-This is a repository for learning a compact and informative representation of the human motion sequence.
+This is a folder for learning a compact and informative representation of the human motion sequence.

 ## The main idea
 The aim is to learn a better representation of the motion frames using an auto-encoding neural networks, such as Denoising Autoencoder or Variational Autoencoder.